O Presidente Negro: Translations

-1927 USA failed publishing attempt
+1927 US failed publishing attempt

 Lobato, an author who was already published in Syria, Germany, France, Argentina and Spain, already had contact with the translator Aubrey Stuart and an editor in New York, according to Santana Dezmann, probably Alfred A. Knopf, connected to Isaac Goldberg.
 Goldberg, the writer and translator responsible for translating his works into English, such as the collection Brazilian tales, had already been introducing Monteiro Lobato to the American public since 1924, as in the translation of Brazilian Short Stories in 1925, with three short stories from Urupês.
 As for the translator Aubrey Stuart, Lobato had already known him since 1925.
 Little is known about him, but he was responsible for the translation of How Henry Ford is regarded in Brazil and was someone who, according to researcher Santana-Dezmann, Lobato found easy to meet to discuss the translation process.
 According to Carlos Minchillo, after the bankruptcy of the Monteiro Lobato & Cia. publishing house, Lobato wanted to write for the American public, hoping to make a profit of two million dollars, (Note: A letter from Monteiro Lobato, presented by Emerson Tin, indicates that the novel was commissioned by a US publisher.) something that Santana-Dezmann considers to be a mistake or exaggeration on the part of Monteiro Lobato, or whoever transcribed the letter, since not even the bestseller Nigger Heaven achieved such a high profit.
-In the context of this letter to Gastão Cruls, described below, it was written when Lobato already knew that his only chance was to publish the book in England and then see it smuggled into the USA.
+In the context of this letter to Gastão Cruls, described below, it was written when Lobato already knew that his only chance was to publish the book in England and then see it smuggled into the United States.

 In a letter dated December 1926, Lobato said that the translation would take a long time to complete, expecting it to be finished by the end of January 1927, and that the financial results would only come in the second half of the year.
 Months later, in a letter to Rangel dated March 23, 1927, Lobato told of his preparations to move to the United States, where he would take up the post of commercial attaché and hoped to publish the translation of his book, as well as presenting his plans to create the publishing house Tupy Publishing Co.
-The book was initially expected to be published in the USA in March 1927, as "Jim Roy, The Black President" according to the Diário da Noite of January 4, 1927, or, according to the Time ad of March 14, 1927, The Clash of the Races, or the Negro President.
+The book was initially expected to be published in the US in March 1927, as "Jim Roy, The Black President" according to the Diário da Noite of January 4, 1927, or, according to the Time ad of March 14, 1927, The Clash of the Races, or the Negro President.
 On April 22, 1927, also in a letter to Rangel, Lobato indicated that his departure would take place on May 25 and that United Press had sent a telegram about the work to the American media.
 The news was reproduced in newspapers such as the Dayton Daily News on February 27, 1927; the Canadian newspaper The Province on February 28, 1927; The Chillicothe Constitution-Tribune on March 9, 1927; and Time on March 14, 1927.